 If you are serious about shelling and beachcombing, and if you are staying in one of Myrtle Beach's popular resorts or hotels, you may want to seek out other beaches where you can find good shells.

 For free!
 Leave the crowded beach area of Myrtle Beach, SC.
-We often find shells (including starfish, sand dollars and shark's teeth) at Garden City Beach and Surfside Beach, and especially the less-crowded Pawleys Island area.
+We often find shells (including starfish, sand dollars and shark's teeth) at Garden City Beach and Surfside Beach, and especially at the less-crowded Pawleys Island.

 Apply plenty of sunscreen and don't forget your hat and sunglases.

 Don‘t lose track of time!
 That's easy to do when you are looking for seashells.
 Check the schedule of high and low tides before you start out.
 I made this mistake once, and ended up with very wet, very cold shoes and jeans - and a long hike back to the car with chattering teeth!
 It only takes once to learn this valuable lesson.
 Be sure you are prepared!